-Goodwill and Intangible Assets.
+Goodwill.
 Goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) and intangible assets with indefinite useful lives are not amortized but instead are tested for impairment annually (performed by us during the fourth quarter of each fiscal year), or when events or circumstances indicate that its value may have declined.
 This determination of any goodwill impairment is made at the reporting unit level and consists of two steps.
 First, we determine the fair value of a reporting unit and compare it to our carrying amount.
 Second, if the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the goodwill's implied fair value.
-The fair value of our reporting units is calculated by the weighted average of two approaches; the first approach is the present value of future cash flow technique.
-We projected the five year free cash flow of each reporting unit and used an 8.69% discount rate.
-In addition, a terminal value was applied using the same discount rate of 8.69%.
-The discount rate of 8.69% is based on a weighted average cost of capital.
-The discount rate was derived using an analysis of six similar companies which we believe have a comparable level of risk, plus RBC Bearings Inc. The second approach is a multiple of EBITDA.
-We used a multiple of 9.72x based on the average of the six similar companies plus RBC Bearings Inc. using EBITDA as of December 31, 2006.
+The fair value of our reporting units is calculated by the weighted average of a present value of future cash flow method and a multiple of EBITDA method.
 Although no changes are expected as a result of the comparison, if the assumptions management makes regarding estimated cash flows are less favorable than expected, we may be required to record an impairment charge in the future.